 - Warman's Field Guide to Depression Glass: Identification, Values, Pattern Guide by Ellen T. Schroy and Pam Meyer

 - Warman's Field Guide to Depression Glass: Identification and Price Guide by Ellen T. Schroy

 - Mauzy's Depression Glass: A Photographic Reference Guide with Prices by Barbara and Jim Mauzy

 - Pocket Guide to Depression Glass and More by Gene and Cathy Florence

-Collecting any type of Depression glassware can be a fun as well as inexpensive hobby.
+Collecting any type of Depression glassware can be a fun, as well as inexpensive, hobby.
 Pieces can easily be found in the secondary market in a variety of places, from eBay to your local antique store.
 Be sure to shop with a knowledgeable friend or a well illustrated price guide before you hit the ground running.
-Finally, choose pieces that you really love and ones that compliment your décor.
-The pieces that you collect today may become extremely valuable in the future!
+Finally, choose pieces that you really love and ones that complement your décor, since the pieces that you collect today may become extremely valuable in the future.